Docket No. 352

 12. On December 9, 1985, Mr. Egan entered into a formal written

-contract with the developers which prcvided for his architectural
+contract with the developers which provided for his architectural

 services on the baseball factory project.
 Mr. Egan was compensated